HS-OS-AG-Intelligente-Agrarsysteme/AW40-hub-docker/README.md

 #### Updating docker buildx builder

 You may need to update your buildx builder for the `--start-interval` flag to be recognised.
+Versions below 0.12.5 _may_ still work, but the `--start-interval` flag will be ignored.

 1. Create a new builder with `docker buildx create`.
 This returns the name of the new builder.
 2. Use the new builder with `docker buildx use <BUILDER_NAME>`.